You Are What You Think – Where to Go From There

 We often forget that we are consuming mental food all day long.
 And depending on what we mentally consume it can change the way we feel from sluggish and depleted to strong and resilient.

-The Mind Is Not Fixed, It’s Malleable
+The Mind Is Not Fixed

 • what we are feeding it